 That computer led Vaughan and his brothers on to careers in technology, notably Vaughan founding retail software global leader, Vend.

-The trust’s focus is about enabling the next generation of innovators in New Zealand and runs other initiatives like OMGTech!, e-Pou, Hour of Code, Kaiwhanake Taupānga Māori game development and the Time Traveller’s Institute of New Zealand.
+The trust’s focus is about enabling the next generation of innovators in New Zealand and runs other initiatives like OMGTech!, e-Pou, Hour of Code, Kaiwhanake Taupānga Māori game development and the Institute of Awesome.